MassimoQu/MassimoQu.github.io/_pages/about.md

 #### 1. Explicit Alignment

 Explicit Alignment refers to classical, often upstream, tasks where alignment is the direct and primary objective.
 The most typical examples are sensor spatio-temporal calibration and data registration.
-A early portion of my published work, such as our Camera-LiDARs Calibration research (T-IM 2023), falls into this category.
+A early portion of my published work, such as our Camera-LiDARs Calibration research (<a href="#pub-tim2023">T-IM 2023</a>), falls into this category.

 My primary focus is on the new challenges that arise as autonomous systems evolve from single-agent intelligence to multi-agent cooperative systems (e.g., V2X in intelligent transportation).
-My representative publications (IROS 2024, T-ITS 2025, and our IoT-J survey) all investigate the unique data consistency problems in these emerging multi-agent scenarios.
+My representative publications (<a href="#pub-iros2024">IROS 2024</a>, <a href="#pub-tits2025">T-ITS 2025</a>, and our <a href="#pub-iotj2025">IoT-J survey</a>) all investigate the unique data consistency problems in these emerging multi-agent scenarios.

 Another major class of explicit alignment is map-based localization, including SLAM, which is fundamentally a geometric matching and alignment task.
-I have also contributed to this area (T-ASE 2024).
+I have also contributed to this area (<a href="#pub-tase2024">T-ASE 2024</a>).

 #### 2. Implicit Alignment

 Implicit Alignment is a concept based on my personal observations of current trends.
 I have observed that while multi-agent cooperative perception models are affected by data alignment accuracy, many new methods demonstrate robustness to alignment errors.
 This seems to reduce the pressure on upstream alignment, but I argue that these models are absorbing part of the alignment task, performing compensatory alignment within their intermediate feature layers.
 This reflects a subtle but significant shift in functional responsibility in the era of end-to-end models.
-My work under review (CoSTr) explores this path by optimizing alignment at the sparse feature level.
+My work under review (<a href="#pub-costr">CoSTr</a>) explores this path by optimizing alignment at the sparse feature level.

 Furthermore, this concept of implicit alignment can be observed at even later stages, which I am currently investigating along three lines:

-* MLLM-based Scene Understanding: I have observed surprising and promising capabilities of large models in handling alignment, as seen in the experiments of my ongoing paper (WAMoE3D).
+* MLLM-based Scene Understanding: I have observed surprising and promising capabilities of large models in handling alignment, as seen in the experiments of my ongoing paper (<a href="#pub-wamoe3d">WAMoE3D</a>).
 This will be a major focus of my future work.

-* Pose-Free 3D Foundation Model: The development of pose-free 3D foundation models(like VGGT) offers new insights into how systems can learn to align data without explicit pose information, which is also what I'm currently investigating.
+* Pose-Free 3D Foundation Model: The development of pose-free 3D foundation models offers new insights into how systems can learn to align data without explicit pose information, which is also what I'm currently investigating.

-* End-to-End Driving: I am exploring how tasks further downstream, such as end-to-end driving or planning (UniMM-V2X), react to the quality of upstream data alignment, which helps quantify the impact of both explicit and implicit alignment on final system performance.
+* End-to-End Driving: I am exploring how tasks further downstream, such as end-to-end driving or planning (<a href="#pub-unimmv2x">UniMM-V2X</a>), react to the quality of upstream data alignment, which helps quantify the impact of both explicit and implicit alignment on final system performance.

 # 🔥 News
 - *2025.08*: &nbsp;🎉🎉 Our paper "V2X-Reg++: A Real-time Global Registration Method for Multi-End Sensing System in Urban Intersections" has been accepted by IEEE T-ITS (JCR Q1, IF:8.4).